Audiometric testing service info

 For new starters, there are a number of options on that linked page but above all, if you have hearing protection in place which has been assessed and is known to be good, then the main advice is ‘don’t worry too much about it as there is no risk - you’ve controlled it’ so just lump them into the next scheduled hearing testing session.

-Why are The Noise Chap’s audiometric tests better than self-operated tablet-based audiometry systems?
+Why are our audiometric tests better than self-operated tablet-based audiometry systems?

-To be fair to all our other competitors with mobile audiometric testing units, they also do standards-compliant hearing testing, it’s just the ones who send a tablet in a briefcase who don’t.
-To be unambiguous, there is no self-operated hearing test system-in-a-box provider out there which gives British Standards compliant audiometry.
-There is a longer explanation here of why mobile hearing tests are better than self-operated ones, but in a nutshell:
+To be fair to all our other competitors with mobile audiometric testing units, they can also do standards-compliant hearing testing, it’s just the ones who send a tablet in a briefcase who don’t and there is no way for those systems to do the job properly.
+To be unambiguous, there is no self-operated hearing test system-in-a-box provider out there which gives British Standards-compliant audiometry.
+There is a longer explanation here of why self-operated audiometric testing systems are a bit rubbish here, but in a nutshell:

 No daily on-site verification check of the audiometer = non-compliant audiometry.